 Advising at UNM

-Each college and professional school within University of New Mexico (UNM) has an advising center, sometimes called a success center, with full-time academic advising staff that help students plan their degree’s coursework.
+Each college and professional school within the University of New Mexico (UNM) has an advising center, sometimes called a success center, with full-time academic advising staff that helps students plan their degree and academic goals.
 Advisors typically to work with students by major or degree program, which allows students to benefit from their specialized knowledge.
 The University strives to have at minimum a 350 student load per full-time staff with advising-specific duties.
 All academic colleges have mandatory advising requirements, and are defined by milestones.

-With the increase in online degree programs, advising has adapted to offer Skype, Zoom, email, or phone appointments for distance students.
-The use of technology helps advisors maintain contact with Managed Online Programs.
+With the increase in online degree programs, advising has adapted to offer Zoom, email, or phone appointments for distance students.
+The use of technology helps advisors maintain contact with their students.